Updated: April 10, 2025

 - Audit Support: Our internal audit processes mimic U.S. Customs’ reviews, ensuring compliance and preparedness for any inquiries.

-- Proactive Monitoring: We continuously monitor regulatory updates and the proposed reintroduction of Trump-era tariffs, enabling us to adapt your drawback strategies in real-time.
+- Proactive Monitoring: We continuously monitor regulatory updates, including the recent implementation of new tariffs and proposed changes to de minimis exemptions, enabling us to adapt your drawback strategies in real time.

-The anticipated reintroduction of tariffs, including expansions to Section 301 and potential new trade actions, underscores the need for proactive planning.
+The recent implementation of new tariffs, including the universal and reciprocal tariffs announced on April 2, 2025, and the proposed changes to de minimis exemptions, underscores the need for proactive planning.
 J.M.
 Rodgers is your trusted partner in navigating these challenges, ensuring your business remains competitive in the global marketplace.

-For a detailed consultation on how these tariffs may impact your operations and how our duty drawback services can maximize your refund opportunities, contact Andrew Galloway, SVP, at agalloway@jmrodgers.com or call (973) 726-5340.
-Alternatively, please fill out the contact form below, and our team will contact you promptly.
+For a detailed consultation on how these tariffs may impact your operations and how our duty drawback services can maximize your refund opportunities, please fill out the contact form below, and our team will contact you promptly.